 A little while back, I wrote an article about some new results dealing with the structure and formation of the Milky Way, our home galaxy.
 While I was digging through my emails looking for news about those studies, I found an unrelated note sent earlier from astronomer Adam Block, who frequently lets me know when he has cool pictures he’s taken.
-I had overlooked it somehow, but I’m glad he found it.
+I had overlooked it somehow, but I’m glad I found it.

 Our galaxy is in a small collection of 50 or so galaxies called the Local Group, and it’s a few million light years across (the Andromeda Galaxy is the only other big galaxy in the group, and it’s less than three million light years distant).
 The M81 Group is another small clot of galaxies about 10 million light years away, for example.
 The nearest actual cluster to us is the Virgo Cluster, about 50 million light years away, and it has well over 1000 galaxies in it.